PayString/paystring/readme.md

 <tr>
 <td>404</td>
 <td>Not Found<br>
-Occurs if payment pointer does not exist.</td>
+Occurs if PayID address does not exist.</td>
 </tr>
 <tr>
 <td>503</td>